slyval/guidelines/SAP Commerce/SAP Commerce Guidelines.md

 When overriding a bean the following is mandatory:
 - the overriding bean must define a parent and use the overriden bean or the parent of the overriden bean.
 - parameters defined in the overriden bean must not be redeclared except in cases where new values are to be defined for the properties
-- **Camel** case must be used to for bean ids, names and aliases
+- **Camel** case must be used to for bean ids, names and aliases.
+This naturally applies for the properties owing to the conventions for services, facades, daos and controllers
--

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTYxNTE4NjA5MSwxMzk5MjYzMjA4LC00Mz
+eyJoaXN0b3J5IjpbMTM1MTcyMTA0NiwxMzk5MjYzMjA4LC00Mz
 Y5Nzg0ODUsODMxMzg1NTQwLDk1Mjk3NjgsMjU5NDUxNzUzLDY1
 NDY5Nzc5Myw1OTk0Nzc5NDgsOTAxMjE1MDYyLC0xMzQ4MDAwNj
 E5LC0xNDAwMzQ4NTgsLTM3MzgzNjU4OCwtMTYyNDI5NjE1NCwt